HarshitGoyal-0303/Currency-Convertor/README.md

    - Users can enter the amount they wish to convert.
 If no amount is provided or if an invalid value is entered, the converter defaults to `1`.

 3. **Conversion Process**:
-   - Upon clicking the "Convert" button, an API request is made using the **Fawaz Ahmed Currency API** to get the latest exchange rate for the selected currencies.
+   - Upon clicking the "Convert" button, an API request is made using the **Currency API** to get the latest exchange rate for the selected currencies.
    - The converted amount is then displayed on the screen.

 ## Installation and Usage